-Backlight and Bar Color Notification When
+Backlight and Bar Color Notification When The radio initiates the Man Down Post-Alert timer.
+The radio initiates Fireground Evacuation alarm.
 Red Critical Alerts The radio battery is low.
 The radio is out of range.
 The radio enters Failsoft mode.
 The radio is unable to establish a full connection with the system.
 The radio is unable to authenticate or register with the system.
 Green Call Alerts The radio receives a private call.
 The radio receives a phone call.
 The radio receives a call alert.
 The radio receives a selective call.